Which Appliances Use The Most Electricity? (2024)

 However, if you are comparing fridge freezer models that are different sizes (typically measured in litres) but the same energy efficiency rating, the larger model will likely cost more to run, which can cause some confusion, since many people think the energy efficiency rating is all that matters.

-So to summarise, as the energy rating is categorised by size, opting a smaller fridge will use less energy than a larger fridge with the same energy rating, and may even use less than a higher rated one.
+So to summarise, as the energy rating is categorised by size, opting for a smaller fridge will use less energy than a larger fridge with the same energy rating, and may even use less than a higher-rated one.

 A quick trick is to compare the total energy consumption of appliances by checking out their annual energy consumption in kWh/annum – you can find this on the rating scale below the energy label.